 Trekking- Coorg is a bliss for people who love trekking.
-October to March is the best time for adventurous activities in Coorg.
-There are many popular trekking routes in Coorg like Brahmagiri Trek, Tadiyandamol Trek, Kotebetta Trek,Kumara Parvatha Trek, Kakkabe Trek, Pushpagiri Trek, Abylu Trek to choose from.
+October to March is the best time for adventurous activities here.
+There are many popular trekking routes like Brahmagiri Trek, Tadiyandamol Trek, Kotebetta Trek,Kumara Parvatha Trek, Kakkabe Trek, Pushpagiri Trek, Abylu Trek to choose from.

-River Rafting- Bring out the adventurer in you with white river rafting while in Coorg.
+River Rafting- Bring out the adventurer in you with white river rafting here.
 There are various river rafting opportunities in Coorg to choose from.
 Go to Barapole as Barapole river is the most popular river rafting location.
 Barapole river has some attractive stretches to raft through rapids.June to October is the time when you get the best water flow for white water rafting.

 Quad Biking- Quad biking inside the coffee plantations will definitely drive you crazy.
-Quad Biking is available at Kedkal near Madikeri in Coorg.
+Quad Biking is available at Kedkal near Madikeri.

 By Air- As Coorg doesn’t has its own airport, so first you have to first reach Bangalore or Mysore or Mangalore by Air and from the Airport, you need to hire a cab to get to Coorg.
 Coorg is 120 kilometers away Mysore, 135 kilometer away from Mangalore Airport and 260 kilometers away from Bangalore

-By Rail- The nearest railway station to Coorg is at Mysore.
+By Rail- The nearest railway station is at Mysore.
 Take a train till Mysore and from there, get a cab to Coorg.

-By road- Coorg is best connected to road with all the cities like Mysore, Bangalore, Mangalore.
+By road- This is best connected to road with all the cities like Mysore, Bangalore, Mangalore.
 You can hire cabs or State buses to reach Coorg.

 Where to Stay?

-When it comes to staying at Coorg, you have umpteen options to choose from like a resort, or a hotel or home stays or guesthouses.
+You have umpteen options here to choose from like a resort, or a hotel or home stays or guesthouses.
 Some of the best resorts in Coorg- COORG’S BEST HOTELS AND RESORTS